Calctopia-OpenSource/cothority/README.md

 (cryptographic) protocols.
 A given set of servers running these protocols is referred to as a _collective authority_ or _cothority_.
 Individual servers are called _cothority servers_ or _conodes_.
 The code in this repository allows you to access the services of a cothority and/or run your own conode.
-The cothority project is developed and maintained by the [DEDIS](http://dedis.epfl.ch) lab at [EPFL](https://epfl.ch).
 To read more about cothorites you can have a look at [the following paper](https://dedis.cs.yale.edu/dissent/papers/witness-abs/).

 This is an overview of this README: